MaDHouSe79/mh-parking/README.md

 - 1: copy a file from the [qb]/qb-parking/shared/locales directory
 - 2: rename this file for example fr.lua or sp.lua
 - 3: translate the lines in the file to your language
-- 4: go to config.lua and replace nl with your language filename name
-- 5: you now have added a new language to the system, enjoy 😎
+- 4: you now have added a new language to the system, enjoy 😎

 ## 🙈 Subscribe & Discord